Photoproduction of $K^+\Lambda(1405) \rightarrow K^+\pi^0\Sigma^0$ extending to forward angles and low momentum transfer: Experimental setup and analysis procedure

-The detection efficiency and invariant mass resolution of $\pi^0\Sigma^0$ were determined using the GEANT4 model of the detector setup.
-The detection probability versus invariant mass in Fig.~\ref{fig:recoeffi_mass} is almost independent of mass for masses higher than \SI{1350}{MeV/c^2}.
+The detection efficiency and resolution of the $\pi^0\Sigma^0$ invariant mass were determined using the GEANT4 model of the detector setup.
+The efficiency is almost independent of the invariant mass for masses higher than \SI{1350}{MeV/c^2}.
+A loss of efficiency was determined for $\cos(\theta)$ between 0.27 to 0.42 and 0.87 to 0.89 due to small gaps between the BGO Rugby Ball, SciRi, and the Forward Spectrometer, and these data were subsequently removed from the presented results.

-For $\cos(\theta)<0.86$. the invariant mass resolution of the $\pi^0\Sigma^0$ system was determined as $\sigma=$\SI{16}{MeV} and \SI{19}{MeV} at invariant masses of \SI{1400}{MeV/c^2} and \SI{1600}{MeV/c^2} respectively.
-For $\cos(\theta)>0.86$, the $K^+$ was detected in the Forward Spectrometer, improving the mass resolution to \SI{13}{MeV} over the full invariant mass range.
+For $\cos(\theta)<0.86$ the invariant mass resolution of the $\pi^0\Sigma^0$ system varied linearly with mass and was determined as $\sigma=$\SI{15}{MeV} and \SI{17}{MeV} at \SI{1350}{MeV/c^2} and \SI{1450}{MeV/c^2} respectively.
+For $\cos(\theta)>0.86$, the $K^+$ detection in the Forward Spectrometer improved the mass resolution to \SI{13}{MeV}/c$^2$ over the full invariant mass range.

-The detection efficiency in Fig.~\ref{fig:recoeffi_1700_2000} shows the dependence on $\cos(\theta)$.
-The loss of efficiency between $cos(\theta)\approx0.27$ to $0.42$ and $cos(\theta)\approx0.87$ to $0.89$ (marked as (A) and (B)) is caused by gaps between the BGO Rugby Ball and SciRi, and SciRi and the Forward Spectrometer.
-A systematic uncertainty of over \SI{30}{\%} was attributed to results in these regions due to the difficulty in accurately modelling the quick change in detection efficiency in the simulation.
-These data are therefore removed from the presented results.